 It is currently problematic for students to receive print materials in alternative formats in the same time frame as their peers.
-Promising practices include Alternate Education Resources Ontario (AERO), a web-based digital repository operated by the Ministry of Education in partnership with the Ministry of Training, Colleges and Universities that provides electronic versions of books from six Canadian publishers to students with print disabilities in some colleges and universities, as part of a pilot project.
+Promising practices include Alternate Education Resources Ontario (AERO), a web-based digital repository operated by the Ministry of Education in partnership with the Ministry of Training, Colleges and Universities that provides electronic versions of books from Canadian publishers to students with print disabilities in colleges and universities.
 Due to copyright rules, students must have a documented perceptual disability, and electronic versions of books must be deleted or returned at the end of the academic loan period.

-AERO may in the future build up a repository of books that will speed up access to a range of textbooks in electronic formats.
-In the meanwhile, students may be faced with a confusing assortment of services at their educational institution.
-Sometimes offices for students with disabilities may approach publishers to ask for a conversion ready electronic format of their book, but this approach is not always successful.
+Sometimes accessibility offices may approach publishers to ask for a conversion ready electronic format of their book, but this approach is not always successful.
 Books that cannot be obtained in electronic format, and other print materials such as journal articles or course packages, need to be converted with optical character recognition software, e.g. Kurzweil.
 This process is time-consuming and labour intensive.